FIRST AID AND COURSE SETS

 HLTAID010 - Provide basic emergency life support

-HLTAID009 - Provide cardiopulmonary resuscitation
+HLTAID009 - CPR

 This first aid course provides comprehensive instruction and practical training in line with legal, workplace, and community considerations, Australian Resuscitation Council guidelines, and other Australian national peak clinical bodies.
 Participants will learn how to recognize emergencies and provide immediate and effective first aid treatment to any person suffering a sudden illness or injury.
 The course covers assessing the casualty, providing safety, accessing emergency services, and using resources to provide first aid, such as providing CPR and using a defibrillator, administering an autoinjector for anaphylaxis, administering asthma medication, assisting someone choking, using appropriate immobilization techniques for envenomation, fractures, dislocations, sprains, and strains, managing casualties with non-life-threatening bleeding and shock.